 3.05 EMERGENCY ORDINANCES.

 Any ordinance which must be passed at once in order to meet a real and present emergency in the operation of the City government, or which is necessary for the immediate preservation of the public peace, health, safety, or general welfare as determined by Council in their sole discretion, may be passed without delay as prescribed in Section 3.03 and without public notice and hearing, provided the Council shall, in a separate section thereof, adopt by an affirmative vote of not less than five (5) members of Council, with not more than one (1) dissent, declare that such emergency exists, giving the reasons therefore.
-Such an ordinance shall take effect immediately upon its passage and approval by the Mayor.
-Emergency ordinances shall be published within one (1) week after their passage.
+Such an ordinance shall take effect immediately upon its passage.

 3.06 PUBLICATION OF ORDINANCES.

 After final passage, public notice of each new ordinance shall be given in one of the following ways:

 (1) By publication, in summary, one time, in a newspaper of general circulation in the City, within two

 (2) weeks after passage; (2) By publication, at length in the official Legislative Bulletin of the City of Hilliard;

 (3) In the case of annual appropriation ordinances, by reproduction and distribution as provided in Section 6.07 of this Charter; or